Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Experiments

-In addition, we conduct detailed ablation studies on (i) the anchor batch size for distillation and (ii) the number of \(k\)-NN subgraph nodes In addition, we perform ablations on (i) the anchor batch size used for distillation and (ii) the neighborhood size $k$ in TSGR, as summarized in Fig.~\ref{fig:adv+subgraph}.
+In addition, we examine the sensitivity of the two geometry-preserving loss weights, the anchor batch size, and the TSGR subgraph size in Fig.~\ref{fig:adv+subgraph}.
+Removing ACGD or TSGR leads to clear performance drops, while moderate values of \(\lambda_{\mathrm{ACGD}}\) and \(\lambda_{\mathrm{GR}}\) consistently maintain strong results.
+This shows that both anchor-guided cross-modal distillation and text semantic-geometry regularization are necessary, and that SeGP-CL is not sensitive to a narrow loss-weight choice.
+For the efficiency-related configurations, ACGD remains effective with a small anchor batch size, and larger batches provide only gradual improvements.
+For TSGR, a compact \(k\)-NN text subgraph already approaches the result of using all seen nodes, indicating that local semantic-geometry regularization is sufficient and more efficient than a global text-graph constraint.
 We find that ACGD remains robust even with a small anchor batch size (e.g., 16 or 32), while larger batches further strengthen cross-modal geometry preservation.
 For TSGR, enforcing the constraint on a compact $k$-NN neighborhood around each new-class text embedding is sufficient to regularize semantic relations effectively.
 In particular, using $k{=}10$ neighbors per new-class node achieves performance close to a global constraint over all seen nodes, while substantially reducing the computational overhead.